timshadel/strong/README.md

 can implement access to this (potentially virtual) data structure however it sees fit.

-`locales['en']`:

     {
+        "en":
+        {
             "common_title": "Everyone Should Use This Title!!"
           , "home":
             {
                 "index":
                 {
                     "title": "My Page Title"
+                }
+            }
+        }
+      , "fr":
+        {
+            "common_title": "Everyone Should Use This FRENCH Title!!"
+          , "home":
+            {
+                "index":
+                {
+                    "title": "My FRENCH Page Title"
+                }
             }
         }
     }